Canada's Trudeau says Cubans deserve democracy after crackdown on protesters | Politics

 - Canada

-"Cubans have the right to express themselves, and to have their voices heard," Trudeau said at a news conference in Montreal.
+"We are deeply concerned by the violent crackdown on protests by the Cuban regime," Trudeau said at a news conference in Montreal, in one of his few comments on Cuba in recent years.
 "We stand with the people of Cuba who want – and deserve - democracy, freedom, and respect."

+Canada maintained ties with Cuba after its 1959 revolution, and Trudeau paid an official visit to the island in November of 2016.
+That has meant that Canada has sometimes acted as a go-between with the Cuban government and the United States and other countries on issues such as the disputed elections in Venezuela.
+On Sunday, thousands of Cubans staged the biggest anti-government protests in decades to protest against a deep economic crisis that has seen shortages of basic goods and power outages.
+They were also protesting against the government's handling of the coronavirus pandemic and curbs on civil liberties.

+Trudeau's first state visit to Cuba happened when he was four years old and accompanied his father, Pierre, who was then prime minister.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)